-This policy only applies to data collected by Dundee Counselling Counsellors, student counsellors and volunteers, and via our own forms and website.
+This policy only applies to data collected by Dundee Counselling Counsellors, student counsellors and volunteers, and via our own forms, online booking system and website.
 Third party agents, and websites which are linked to ours, are not covered by this policy.
 Private Counsellors working from the offices of Dundee Counselling adhere to the policy listed here but may have additional information for their practice.
 If you have any queries concerning your personal information or any questions on our use of the information, please contact the owner using our contact form.

 1. Data Protection Lead

 1.1 The Data Protection Lead is the owner/operator – Tim Allyn.
 Tim Allyn is registered with the Information Commissioner’s Office (ICO) and holds the ICO registration number: ZA142054.
 Every Private Counsellor working from the offices of Dundee Counsellor has their own individual ICO registration.

 2. Information about you

 2.1 We collect personal information from you when you enquire about our counselling services on the phone, via text/SMS, email, through our online booking system, when you make a card payment either online or in the office, or when you fill in our contact form on the website in order to answer your enquiry and set up an initial consultation if desired.
 This information may include your name, contact details, your ip address, your availability and other relevant personal information.
 We request this information to help us understand your needs and to provide the best service to you (connecting you with the best suited counsellor with Dundee Counselling).
 This initial contact data is deleted within 30 days if you do not use our services.
 If you do become a client of Dundee Counselling then we retain the initial contact details.
 We also collect information provided to us when you communicate with us for any reason.
-This may be collected in conversations (phone or in person), emails, text/SMS, sessions, when you fill in our Client Contract, Core Form, Intake Questionnaires, feedback forms and other forms that may be of therapeutic benefit to you.
+This may be collected in conversations (phone or in person), emails, text/SMS, online booking system, sessions, when you fill in our Client Contract, Core Form, Intake Questionnaires, feedback forms and other forms that may be of therapeutic benefit to you.